AdnanArch/AdnanArch/README.md

 </p>

 <p align="center">
   Welcome to my GitHub profile!
-I'm a passionate computer science student with a love for coding and projects.
+I'm a passionate java developer with a love for coding and projects.
 I enjoy exploring different programming languages and technologies, and I'm constantly seeking new opportunities to expand my skills.
 </p>

 ## 🧑‍💻 Projects